 - CRIME SCENE DNA SAMPLESFrom a range of sample types

 - MAJOR CRIME DNADNA analysis is used in combination with a range of trace evidence techniques

 - SPECIALIST DNA SERVICESInnovative services from Cellmark

 DNA-17 is the latest generation DNA profiling system to be utilised by the National DNA Database® (NDNAD).

 In 2014, the NDNAD led the biggest change to UK forensic DNA testing since 2000 by authorising the replacement of SGMplus™ (the STR multiplex used up to this point) with DNA-17 technologies.
 Three manufacturers, Life Technologies (Thermo Fisher Scientific), Promega Corporation and Qiagen supply DNA-17 multiplex kits and they all provide significant advantages over the previous SGMplus™ system.

 After careful consideration, Cellmark chose to use the Life Technologies multiplex kits: NGM SElect™ (for crime scene DNA samples) and NGM SElectPlus™ (for PACE and reference samples) which were validated and accredited prior to their introduction at the end of July 2014.

 Click the link to download our brochure for an overview of our DNA-17 service.

 New improved chemistry

-The DNA-17 STR multiplexes which were introduced at the end of July 2014 have vastly improved reaction chemistry compared to the SGMplus kits, which were routinely used up to this point and which were designed in the mid-1990’s.
-The new chemistry delivers more robust PCR amplification, is less affected by any inhibitory chemicals (although these are rare due to improved DNA extraction procedures) and the increase in PCR cycle number provides stronger profiles and greater sensitivity.
+The DNA-17 STR multiplexes introduced in July 2014 have vastly improved reaction chemistry compared to the SGMplus kits, which were routinely used up to this point and which were designed in the mid-1990’s.
+The new chemistry delivers more robust PCR amplification, is less affected by any inhibitory chemicals (although rare due to improved DNA extraction procedures) and the increase in PCR cycle number provides stronger profiles and greater sensitivity.